golang/example/slog-handler-guide/README.md

 wasted.
 The extra memory might never be used again by the handler, and since it was in the handler's pool, it might never be garbage-collected for reuse elsewhere.
-We can avoid that situation by keeping large buffers out of the pool.
+We can avoid that situation by excluding large buffers from the pool.